botpress/botpress/docs/getting_started/trivia_flows.md

 ### Lifecycle

 Our flow engine is event-based and is non-blocking by default, which means that a flow will execute all it can execute until it needs to wait.

-There are currently two reasons for a flow to "wait":
+> **Note:** There are currently two reasons for a flow to "wait":

-- A node is marked as waiting for user input
+> - A node is marked as waiting for user input
-- A node couldn't match a condition to transition to another node
+> - A node couldn't match a condition to transition to another node

 Almost all the logic is hapenning and defined in the **Nodes** (the boxes inside the flow).
 We say "almost" because there are two small exceptions to that rule: **"On Receive"** and **"Transitions"** events.